Make You Feel My Love: Live performances

 According to his official website, Dylan performed the song live over 300 times in concert between 1997 and 2019 on the Never Ending Tour.
-A live version performed in Los Angeles in 1998 was released on Dylan's "Things Have Changed" CD single in 2000.
-The live debut occurred at Columbia Township Auditorium in Columbia, South Carolina on November 2, 1997, and the last performance (to date) took place at The Anthem in Washington, D.C. on December 8, 2019.
+A live version performed in Los Angeles in 1998 was released on Dylan's "Things Have Changed" CD single in 2000 and on The Bootleg Series Vol. 17: Fragments - Time Out Of Mind Sessions (1996-1997).
+The live debut occurred at Columbia Township Auditorium in Columbia, South Carolina on November 2, 1997, and the last performance (to date) took place at The Anthem in Washington, D.C., on December 8, 2019.

+Cover versions

 Billy Joel version

-Billy Joel released his version of the song, titled "To Make You Feel My Love", for his compilation album Greatest Hits Volume III (1997).
-It was released as the album's lead single and reached number 50 on the US Billboard Hot 100, to date his last appearance on the chart.
+Billy Joel released his original version of the song, titled "To Make You Feel My Love", for his compilation album Greatest Hits Volume III (1997).
+It was released as the album's lead single and reached number 50 on the US Billboard Hot 100.
 Joel's single pre-dated Dylan's release of the song by one month.

 Chart history

-Garth Brooks version
+Hope Floats versions

 Garth Brooks covered the song as "To Make You Feel My Love" in 1998.
-It appeared on the soundtrack of the 1998 film Hope Floats, along with a cover version by Trisha Yearwood as the first and last tracks.
+It appeared on the soundtrack of the 1998 film Hope Floats, along with a cover version by Trisha Yearwood (whom Brooks would marry in 2005) as the first and last tracks.
+Yearwood's version would be the only version of the song on the soundtrack's 2007 reissue.
 It was included first as the bonus track on Fresh Horses for Brooks' first Limited Series box set and then included on all later pressings of that album.
-Brooks' version resulted in a nomination at 41st Grammy Award for Best Male Country Vocal Performance and a nomination for Bob Dylan for Best Country Song.
+Brooks' version resulted in a nomination at the 41st Grammy Awards for Best Male Country Vocal Performance and a nomination for Bob Dylan for Best Country Song.